databio/pepatac/docs/run-bulker.md

 3. Since `bulker` commands behave like native commands, a workflow becomes automatically containerized with bulker.
 4. Finally, this makes bulker environments very portable, since the only requirement for native-like command use is `docker` or `singularity`.

-If you would still prefer using a single container, we do provide a [PEPATAC dockerfile](https://github.com/databio/pepatac/blob/master/containers/pepatac.Dockerfile) and support for [running the pipeline using a single, monolithic container.](run-container.md).

 ## Running `PEPATAC` using `bulker`

 ### 1: Clone the `PEPATAC` pipeline